jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

  ```

 0. Click Save.
-0. Copy the <strong>Application ID</strong> at the top of the screen:
+0. Highlight the <strong>Application ID</strong> at the top of the screen and
+   press Ctrl+C to copy the string to the invisible Clipboard.

    amzn1.echo-sdk-ams.app.399228c6-3452-461b-92ef-7af1ff8a4111

+  This will be pasted into other files.

 0. Click Next.